microsoft/mu_plus/UefiTestingPkg/Library/DriverDependencyLogging/DriverDependencyLogging.md

     compare to the driver's dependency expression.

   **Part 2:** Logging driver usage data
-    The library constuctor will also register for a callback at ready-to-boot that walks the core DXE driver's linked list of all drivers dispatched during boot.
-For each driver that sucessfully loaded, it publishes the driver's name, its dependency expression, and a list of protocols it located through the LocateProtocol function.
+    The library constructor will also register for a callback at ready-to-boot that walks the core DXE driver's linked list of all drivers dispatched during boot.
+For each driver that successfully loaded, it publishes the driver's name, its dependency expression, and a list of protocols it located through the LocateProtocol function.
 This data is written to the UEFI boot log and saved as volatile variable in variable services using name "DEPEX_LOG_v1" and namespace GUID { 0x4D2A2AEB, 0x9138, 0x44FB, { 0xB6, 0x44, 0x22, 0x17, 0x5F,